Meet the players.

 Little survives related to Morrow.
 His own family saved hardly anything of his writings and correspondence, and seldom talked of him, considering his conversion to Koreshanity something of a disgrace to the family.
 In the Koreshan community, Teed was the "celebrity" and Morrow's substantial contributions received little recognition.
 Modern authors and historians are more interested in the social and historical impact of the Koreshan community, and treat Teed's cosmogony as a curious side issue (even though Teed considered it the heart of his philosophy).
 Morrow hardly rates a footnote in their accounts.

-McNair was instructor of mathematics at the University of Wisconsin from 1889 to 1891, then took a position as assistant professor of mathematics at Michigan Agricultural College.
+McNair was instructor of mathematics at the University of Wisconsin from 1889 to 1891, and then took a position as assistant professor of mathematics at Michigan Agricultural College.
 He was appointed professor of mathematics and physics at the Michigan College of Mines (now Michigan Technological University).
 He received the Doctor of Science degree from Lafayette College in 1907, and also from Rhode Island State College in 1919.

 During World War I McNair provided the College facilities for the training of engineers for the army, and was also involved (with Dr. J. F. Haford of Northwestern University and R. L. J. Briggs of the Bureau of Standards) in developing methods for firing large naval guns.